-In conclusion, here we introduce a novel, biologically-plausible architecture for decision making based on local disinhibition, unifying the characteristic decision-making features of normalized value coding, WTA competition, and persistent activity into a single circuit.
+In conclusion, here we introduce a novel, biologically-plausible architecture for decision-making based on local disinhibition, unifying the characteristic decision-making features of normalized value coding, WTA competition, and persistent activity into a single circuit.
 The LDDM captures psychometric and chronometric aspects of behavioral choice and predicts realistic neural dynamics in standard decision-making tasks.
 Local disinhibition provides a mechanism for top-down control of local decision circuit dynamics, enabling the LDDM to replicate variable task-dependent timing in diverse decision-making paradigms and implement speed-accuracy tradeoffs.
 These results suggest a new circuit mechanism for decision making, and emphasize the importance of incorporating interneuron diversity, local circuit architecture, and top-down control into models of the decision process.

 Methods

-Motifs tested and compared for normalized coding and winner-take-all choice

-We tested a series of motifs and found local disinhibition is critical for the integration of normalized valuation and choice functions.
-To do this, we tested four types of modifications that might enhance mutual competition between the option-specific local sub-circuits (Fig. 2-figure supplement 1A): a) Recurrent self-excitation (loops weighted by α), with self-amplification of each R unit, a property shown to be important for mutual competition in the RNM. b) Local disinhibition (loops weighted by β), which is the focus of the main text, mediated through disinhibitory units (D); the function of a D unit is to inhibit the gain control G unit in the local sub-circuit therefore release inhibition on the local R units. c) Cross inhibition (loops weighted by η), which directly inhibits the lateral R units through inhibitory units (I) to implement mutual inhibition. d) Lateral gain control boost (loops weighted by γ), which is mediated through excitatory units (E) to boosts the lateral G, therefore drives higher gain control on the lateral R than the local R (i.e., asymmetric gain control) and realizes mutual inhibition.

-To see which type of modification(s) is/are critical for integrated value normalization and choice, we tested different combinations of these modifications on the original DNM circuit.
-The full model with all modifications can be described by a set of differential equations (Eqs.
-5-9):